List of Vinland Saga characters

 The manga series Vinland Saga by Makoto Yukimura contains a mixture of historical, apocryphal, and invented characters in its cast.
 The major characters are of Danish descent—Vikings brought to England to assist King Sweyn's invasion of the country.
 The series is divided into four story arc focused on Thorfinn, a young viking who wishes to kill his superior Askeladd as revenge for the death of his father, Thors.
 In following arcs, an older Thorfinn questions his sins and decides to atone for them by finding the land Vinland which he was told as a child where people can live in peace.
 However, Thorfinn has issues with starting a new life as he is encounters people related to his life as a viking who share interests on the young man.

-The series was influenced by Makoto Yukimura's thoughts with vikings as thety were hailed as heroes despite their violent methods with Thorfinn's development being how to atone for his killings.
-As the story progresses, Yukimura creates new characters needed to help the protagonist often using historical figures.
+The series was influenced by Makoto Yukimura's thoughts with vikings as they were hailed as heroes despite their violent methods with Thorfinn's development focusing on how to atone for his killings.
+As the story progresses, Yukimura creates new characters as needed to help the protagonist often using historical figures.
 Critical response to the cast has been positive for their traits and action scenes.

 Creation

 While the vikings are recognized as heroes, Yukimura wanted to explain the harsh reality that was their era.
 Because of the harsh violence, the character of Thorfinn was always drawn with a serious expression in the first arc as well as with self-deprecation one in the following where he pitied himself for his sins.
 As a result, the character of Thorkell is characterized as more comical and thus makes the battles more enjoyable to draw.
 While Thorfinn's design changes across the manga, Yukimura gave attention to the several cuts in Thorfinn's hands as a result as a sign of always fighting alone.
 When drawing, Yukimura paid attention to drawing hands as he claims they are more expressive than faces and give a brief explanation of the person's personality.
 This was influenced by manga author Katsuhiro Otomo.

 Yukimura insists that when writing the characters, most of them are who Thorfinn need with Askeladd being a rare exception as he is both Thorfinn's mentor and an enemy at the same time.
 Their relationship is also meant to look like father and son as during the beginning of the series, Yukimura was planning Askeladd's death and how Thorfinn would react to that.
 Another complicated relationship involves Einar and Thorfinn as the two cannot help each other due to dark narrative they are involved.
 Across several things Thorfinn does in the manga, one of them was learning the effects of revenge and how it affects others.
-Yukimura has regrets in how he wrote Einar.